 But there’s good news!
 You probably have more data than you think.

 First, get your database in order.
 Then, use what you already know about your donors to build donor profiles and create audience segments based on similar characteristics.
-This helps you create and send communications that feel more relevant for each recipient!
+This helps you build and send messages that feel more relevant for each recipient.

-Your data can also help you determine if there are other fundraising communications mistakes in your strategy.
+Your data can also help determine if you’re making other common fundraising communications mistakes.
 For example, if your emails don’t get a lot of clicks, you might need a stronger call to action.

 There’s no balance.